(863) 422-7102 cfauctions@yahoo.com

 If a car has a clean title, it means that the vehicle has either never been in a reported accident or hasn’t received any major damage that would indicate that it is a complete loss.
 If you’re purchasing a used car, this is the best possible title you can find.

-Clear title
+Clear Title

 Often confused with a clean title, vehicles with a clear title also don’t have signs of severe damage.
-However, clear title vehicles differ from clean title vehicles in that they were once issued as salvage and have since been repaired and passed a state inspection to earn the clear title.
-Clean vehicles don’t have a specified financial lien on them that prevents them from being sold and are one of the only types of vehicle titles eligible for financing.
+However, clear title vehicles differ from clean title vehicles in that they were once issued as salvage and have since been repaired and passed a state inspection in order to earn the clear title.
 Aside from clean title cars, clear title cars are the most desirable option when shopping for a used vehicle.

-Salvage title
+Salvage Title

 Cars that have a salvage title typically have either been stolen, extensively repaired, or sustained damage beyond 75 percent of the vehicle’s original value.
 While salvage vehicles can be repaired to be worthy of the road, they can never be eligible to receive clear title status.
-Due to their unideal vehicle history, cars that have a salvage title are typically sold at drastically discounted prices and usually aren’t eligible for financing by most lenders.
+Due to their lack of ideal vehicle history, cars that have a salvage title are typically sold at drastically discounted prices and usually aren’t eligible for financing by most lenders.

 Insurance companies are typically the ones responsible for placing a salvage title on a vehicle and paying its claim.
 While they typically issue the salvage title when they deem a vehicle a total loss, this isn’t always the case.
 It’s important to note that just because a car has a salvage title, it doesn’t necessarily mean that it has undergone extensive damage.
 In rare cases, insurance companies will issue vehicles with a salvage title to avoid paying out large claims associated with medical or property damage costs.
 As such, some cars with salvage titles can be in good condition.